zhounapeuw/NAPE_imaging_analysis/docs/install_anaconda_sima.rst

 Anaconda, Jupyter Notebook, SIMA Installation Guide
 ===================================================

-This tutorial will walk you through how to install python, Anaconda Prompt/Navigator, the necessary prerequisites to run the calcium imaging preprocessing analysis.
+This tutorial will walk you through how to install python and the Anaconda Prompt/Navigator, the necessary prerequisites to run the calcium imaging preprocessing analysis.
 The steps involve:

 .. highlight:: rst